Center for International Studies

 Among the public events sponsored by CIS are the Starr Forum, the Emile Bustani Middle East Seminar, and the Security Studies Seminar Series.
 The Starr Forum mounts major public events for the MIT community and the broader public.
 The center's website is also a source of information and analysis, news about CIS activities, and a fellowship database.
-Audits of Conventional Wisdom, the Foreign Policy Index, recent op-eds and articles by CIS scholars, videos of talks, and other resources are found online.
+Recent op-eds and articles by CIS scholars, videos of talks, and other resources are found online.

 Each year the center appoints as visiting fellows a few academics and government officials, both from the United States and abroad.
 Supported by their universities, governments, or foundations, these fellows work on problems relevant to the center's research and training interests.
 The Robert Wilhelm Visiting Fellow in International Studies is a distinguished visitor with extensive experience in government.
 The Elizabeth Neuffer Fellow is a woman journalist who reports on human rights and social justice.

 For more information, contact executive director John Tirman, Room E40-447, 617-253-9861.